 The Impact of Fault Grounds in a Divorce

 In Texas, divorce can be filed on both fault and no-fault grounds.
-While most divorces in Texas are filed under the no-fault ground of “in supportability,” fault grounds can have implications on the divorce process, including the potential division of property and spousal support.
+Most divorces in Texas are filed under the no-fault ground of “insupportability.”
+However, fault grounds can still impact the divorce process.
+For example, they may affect the division of property and spousal support.

 Some fault grounds recognized in Texas include living apart, confinement in a mental hospital, cruelty, abandonment, conviction of a felony, and adultery.
 If fault is proven, it may impact the division of community property and potentially favor the “innocent” spouse.